UgurUysal86/finalProjectTemplate/README.md

 ## 2. The Model

-(Provide structural and behavior diagrams of the system you wish to study.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
-(Use the model to tell us what is going on.)
 The model consists of a Drone, Tank, and Human, which all inherit certain shared traits from the class Entity.
 ![Class Diagram](images/ClassDiagram.png)

-The Drone gets its target/mission data from the human, who holds the information such as location of target, number of targets in area, and other threats in the area.
-The human sends the data to the Drone, which then locates the target, analyzes the activity, and either attacks or reports its observation.
+The Drone gets its mission data from the human, who holds the information such as area of opeation or rules of engagement.
+The human sends the data to the Drone, which then locates the target, analyzes the activity, and either attacks or reports based on its observation fully-autonomously.
 ![Activity Diagram](images/ActivityDiagram.png)

-(explicitly list your requirements of what the model will have and simulate for the proposal) The drones will attack enemy tanks as directed
+* **Requirements**
-The drones will provide updated information on a target once observed
+The drones will only attack enemy military vehicles The drones will provide updated information on a targets once observed

 ## Fundamental Questions
 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific.)